MysteriousSunflower/COBIRAS/README.md

 ## Terminology

 The paper uses a slightly different terminology from the code in this repository.
-This section lists the correspondences Paper <--> Repository
+This section lists the correspondences: Paper <--> Repository

 - DASH Systems
   - FewReps (DASH system with a discrete set of 6 representations) <--> default